psyonicinc/ability-hand-api/cpp/README.md

 for how to use.

-Given the non-blocking/sleeping nature of how this code handles reads and writes it is best to use a high as possible baudrate.
+Given the non-blocking/sleeping nature of how this code handles reads and writes it is best to use a high as possible baudrate (921600 recommended).

 Common baudrates are